$H_2$ optimal model reduction of linear systems with multiple quadratic outputs: Background and preliminaries

 \subsection{Linear systems with quadratic outputs}

-Throughout this work, we consider multi-input, multi-output (\MIMO) dynamical systems that are linear in the state equation with a quadratic output (\QO) term.
+Throughout this work, we consider multi-input, multi-output $(\MIMO)$ dynamical systems that are linear in the state equation with a quadratic-output $(\QO)$ term.
 In its state-space formulation, such a system is described by the following equations